SooYeonAhn1/change-generator/README.md

 ```
 ### Running the program using Docker
 This program can be built into a docker container.

-Please run the following commands in order.
+In the root directory, please run the following commands in order.
-To generate the docker container:
 ```
 $ docker build -t change-generator .
 $ docker run -it change-generator